asjchen/asjchen.github.io/content/posts/2024-03-13-cocktail-party.md

 - [**Looking to Listen at the Cocktail Party**](https://blog.research.google/2018/04/looking-to-listen-audio-visual-speech.html): Google Research published a speech separation solution that incorporates visual signal
 - [**Disability Project Podcast (on assistive technology)**](https://disabilityvisibilityproject.com/2017/10/01/ep-3-assistive-technology/): though not about assistive listening devices specifically, this episode provides more visibility into what makes assistive technology suit its users

-Special thanks to Adi Ganesh for talking through the ideas with me!
+Special thanks to Adi Ganesh for talking through the ideas with me.
 (Check out his [blog](https://acganesh.github.io/)!)

+[^1]: In the literature, the term “causal” is used for techniques that don’t use future information and are thus suitable for real-time purposes.
+However, “real-time” still means processing small batches of data, so I prefer to talk about how large these batches are, or how much lag for which we need to wait.

+[^2]: For this discussion, we’ll focus on the magnitudes of the STFT output and ignore the phases.
+Although it’s not optimal, when we apply the inverse transform to the speaker TF representations $\mathcal{S}\_i(f,t)$, we can assume we use the same phases as the mixture’s TF representation.

+[^3]: They’re not quite basis signals because they’re not restricted to be orthogonal to each other.

+[^4]: The authors claim that the 100 frames are close to “one word in speech”, which is shorter than 824ms, so perhaps their setup should be interpreted differently.

+[^5]: However, the formally cited definitions of SDRi and SNRi are distinct.